DahianaMC/School_District_Analysis/README.md

     ![Spending Summary Table](https://github.com/DahianaMC/School_District_Analysis/blob/master/School_District_Analysis_Summary_Tables/Spending%20Summary%20Table.png)

     - Scores by School Size:
         - Looking the School Summary table, the school size for Thomas HS was Medium (1000-2000).
-The size summary table shows the %Passing for math and reading and %Overall passing are decreasing.
+The size summary table shows the %Passing for math and reading and %Overall passing are decreasing as well.
     ![Size Summary Table](https://github.com/DahianaMC/School_District_Analysis/blob/master/School_District_Analysis_Summary_Tables/Size%20Summary%20Table.png)

     - Scores by School Type:
         - Since the Thomas HS was a Charter school type, the %Passing for math and reading and %Overall passing are decreasing for Charter school type on Type Summary table.
     ![Type Summary Table](https://github.com/DahianaMC/School_District_Analysis/blob/master/School_District_Analysis_Summary_Tables/Type%20Summary%20Table.png)

+- In general make the reading and math scores NaN for the Thomas HS, 9th graders, affects the calculations for %Passing math and reading scores and the %Overall Passing.
+Looks like several values for the data replaced were higher than 70%.

+## Files for Challenge:
+- PyCitySchools Challenge.ipynb (jupyter notebook)
+- Resources (folder with files for the module exercise and challenge)
+- output (folder for challenge results)
+- School_District_Analysis_Summary_Tables (Folder with summary tables)